-Over the years of talking with and listening to hundreds of adoptive parents, I’ve noticed that most parents fall into two basic categories as they travel their parenting journey: TRADITIONAL PARENTS: Parents who spend most of their time trying to Continue reading Which group are you in?
+Over the years of talking with and listening to hundreds of adoptive parents, I’ve noticed that most parenting styles fall into two basic categories: TRADITIONAL PARENTING: Parenting focused on trying to gain control over challenging behaviors; parents often feel like Continue reading Traditional, or Trauma-Informed?

 WHAT KIDS WITH TRAUMA NEED IN SCHOOL: A heartfelt letter to the teachers, counselors, principals, and other educators working with my child with Complex Developmental Trauma By Sandi Lerman ______________________________________ Dear educators, Thank you so much for teaching my child.
 Continue reading What Kids with Trauma Need in School